Essex is a pretty unique place. No matter where you go you always run into the same people on a night out.

 Ah, Essex is a wonderful place, full of wonderful people… And a night out just wouldn’t be the same without ‘em.

-It’s why we’re totally buzzing that we’ve finally landed in Southend.
+It’s why we’re totally buzzing Revolution Southend has finally landed.

 Fancy joining the party?
-You can play your very own game of Essex partygoer bingo by booking a table.
+You can play your very own game of Essex partygoer bingo by making a table booking.
 Too far from Southend?
 Then don’t worry, the urban legend is true… You’re never more than 50 metres away from a Revolution bar.
 Want proof?
-Find your nearest bar right here.
+Find your nearest Revolution.